brianwisti/rgb-zola/content/blog/2009/parrot-babysteps-02-variables-and-types/index.md

     Radius: 10
     Area: 314.159

-{{% aside %}}
+{% note() %}

 This is where developers experienced with other languages should see the low-level nature of PIR.
 Those operators correspond to opcodes, and PIR only wants to see one opcode per statement.
 That's why the formula is broken down into distinct steps.

-{{% /aside %}}
+{% end %}

 I think we've got a solid grip on declaration and basic usage of both local and register variables.
 On to the types.